racoock/honeycomb-efficiency-analysis/README.md

-# honeycomb-efficiency-analysis
+# Honeycomb Efficiency Analysis

-A project exploring and demonstrating the structural efficiency of honeycomb hexagonal design.
+As a scientist fascinated by the intricate designs and structures found in nature, particularly the honeycomb of honey bees, I am captivated by the hexagonal design's elegance and efficiency.
+This project aims to explore and model the structural efficiency of the honeycomb pattern, seeking to understand why hexagons are nature's preferred shape for cell construction.
+Through mathematical modeling and documentation, we will demonstrate the superior efficiency of hexagonal cells compared to other regular shapes.